peco/peco/README.md

 Description
 ===========

-peco is based on [percol](https://github.com/mooz/percol).
+`peco` is based on [percol](https://github.com/mooz/percol).
 The idea is that percol was darn useful, but I wanted a tool that was a single binary. peco is written in Go, and as of this writing only implements the basic filtering feature (mainly because that's the only thing I use -- you're welcome to send me pull requests to make peco more compatible with percol).

-peco can be a great tool to filter stuff like logs, process stats, find files, because unlike grep, you can type as you think and look through the current results.
+`peco` can be a great tool to filter stuff like logs, process stats, find files, because unlike grep, you can type as you think and look through the current results.

+For basic usage, continue down below.
+For more cool elaborate usage samples, [please see the wiki](https://github.com/peco/peco/wiki/Sample-Usage), and if you have any other tricks you want to share, please add to it!

 ## Demo